General

 Financing Options and Regional Incentives

-UAE: Emirates NBD’s Green Auto Loan provides 0% interest for first two years on commercial EV purchases.
-DEWA offers free charging for commercial vehicles until 2025.
+UAE: Emirates NBD’s Green Auto Loan provides 0% interest for the first two years on commercial EV purchases.
+DEWA has extended subsidized charging programs for commercial vehicles through 2026.

 Saudi Arabia: The Saudi Industrial Development Fund covers up to 75% of EV purchase costs for logistics companies, with additional exemptions from commercial vehicle restrictions in city centers.